-The front sections of this document contain information about fire plans in general, and the basics of Fire and Emergency New Zealand's fire control powers and how we use them to reduce the risk of unwanted fires, particularly around fires in the open air.
+The front sections of this document cover:

+- · general information about fire plans - the basics of Fire and Emergency New Zealand's fire control powers - how we use these powers to reduce the risk of unwanted fires, particularly in the open air.

-The back portion of this document contains the locally specific information relevant to this fire plan area, as these fire plans must take the local fire risk conditions into account, and not just apply a blanket standard across the country.
+The back section, <Local area> information, is for specific local information about this fire plan area.
+Fire plans must take the local fire risk conditions into account and not just apply a blanket standard across the country.
 All of our areas have different levels of risk, so what may be appropriate for one area of the country may not apply somewhere else.